cwiz/express-phantom/README.md

 express-phantom
 ===============

-This middleware tests user agent against known browsers using useragent npm module.
+express-phantom middleware tests user agent against known browsers using useragent npm module.
 If no browser detected it renders the page using phantomjs.

 1. Install phantomjs